divyansh369/Mern-Estate/README.md

    * `Models:`  "_listing.nodel.js_" contains the database model for the listing schema.
                 "_user.nodel.js_" contains the database model for the user profile schema.

-   * `routes:` The model for file schema .
+   * `routes:` Routes for the post,delete,create,update and get listing .

-* `public:` This directory contains static files such as CSS stylesheets.
+   * `Controller:` Controller for the bussiness logic of the routes .

+    * `Utils:`  General purposed utility class using which we can reuse the existing block of code without creating instance of the class .

-   * `styles.css:` This file contains the CSS stylesheets for the application.
+* `Client:` This directory contains dynamic files for the user interface.
    * `app.js:` This file contains how the uploading works

-* `views:` This directory contains the EJS templates used to render the HTML pages.
+   * `Pages:` This directory contains the EJS templates used to render the user interface pages.

-   * `cleanup.ejs:` The cleanup template that is included in other EJS files.

-   * `download.ejs:` The download template that is included in other EJS files .
+      * `About.jsx:` This page give the user interface tells about the mern estate owne

+      * `CreateListing.jsx:` This page creates the listing to provide the user to upload the estate they want .

+      * `Home.jsx:` This page give the user interface for the home page.

-   * `filePreview.ejs:` The template for the preview of the file whether file send is correct or not.
+      * `Profile.jsx:` The template contains the interface for the profile of the user .

+      * `Search.jsx:` The template contains the search page for the user to search the estate according to their and apply the filter.

+      *  `SignIn.jsx:` The template contains the sign in page for the user to sign in.

-   * `files.ejs:` The template for the time limit .
+      *  `SignUp.jsx:` The template contains the sign up page for the user to sign up if user not exist.

+   * `Components:` This directory contains the logic for the reusable code.

+      * `Contact.jsx:` This page give the user to contact the landlord of the estate owner .

+      * `Header.jsx:` This page contains the header of the mern estate app .

+      * `ListingItem.jsx:` This page contains the listing which is uploaded by the user .

-   * `home.ejs:` The template for the home section for user to interact with app.
+      * `OAuth.jsx:` The template contains the google authorization for the user giving the user to directly sign in directly using google acccount.

 ---